“I can't thank the team at TenPhysio enough. I would not be competing again if it weren't for them.”

 Hollie she has no day-to-day restrictions, has a cast iron core, excellent mobility and no major remaining pain.

 More to the point, she has her life back: “Six months post fracture I am showjumping again.
 I’m also skiing and climbing.
-I can’t thank Cheyne and the team at TenPhysio enough, I would not be competing again if it weren’t for them.
+I can’t thank the team at TenPhysio enough, I would not be competing again if it weren’t for them.
 They were there to help and push me at every stage and I have learnt a lot from them through the process.”

 As a prehabiltative measure, to ensure Hollie not only reaches all her goals, but also she doesn’t have lingering back pain, Hollie will continue with a truncated version of her programme and has taken up Pilates at Ten.